zaphosting/docs/docs/palworld-rcon.md

 If the connection is successful, you will now be able to send commands to your Palworld sever through the RCON Console program that you chose.

 :::tip
-Check out our [Palworld server commands guide](palworld-server-commands.md) to view all the currently available commands that you can run through RCON.
+Check out our [Server Commands](palworld-server-commands.md) to view all the currently available commands that you can run through RCON.
 :::

 You have successfully enabled RCON on your Palworld server.